Employers’ General UI Information and Definitions - Unemployment Insurance

 Experience Transfer and SUTA Dumping

-14. What happens when an employer transfers its experience rating?
+13. What happens when an employer transfers its experience rating?
+What is SUTA dumping?

 Frequently, an employer will acquire a business from a previous owner or the employer will reorganize their business.
 The effect of various transactions on the employer’s contribution rate are summarized below:

-Taxable Wage Calculation - When calculating taxable wages in the year of the acquisition, a successor employer that assumed the experience rating of a predecessor should make the calculation for each employee based on wages paid to the employee by both the predecessor and successor.
-If a successor employer does not assume the experience rating of the predecessor because there is no common ownership, management or control with the predecessor, the successor may not compute taxable wages based on wages paid by the predecessor.
+- Taxable Wage Calculation - When calculating taxable wages in the year of the acquisition, a successor employer that assumed the experience rating of a predecessor should make the calculation for each employee based on wages paid to the employee by both the predecessor and successor.
+Otherwise, the successor may not compute taxable wages based on wages paid by the predecessor.

 Taxable Wage Calculation - When calculating the amount of taxable wages for the quarterly contribution report in the year of the acquisition, a successor employer that assumed the experience rating of a predecessor should make the calculation for each employee based on wages paid to the employee by the predecessor and successor.